“Em, do you play receptions?” Ann asked.

 Mordecai tried another sip of the drink, he felt like maybe he deserved it.

 Whoa, no he didn’t!
 Ugh.
 He set it down and pushed it away.
-The damp glass rumbled against the table and he winced.
+The damp glass rumbled against the table and he cringed.

 Milo appeared, looking bleary-eyed and somewhat pale behind his glasses.
 He already had coffee.
 Ann had gone up with it and he had come down with it.